 - Remember the chamber’s budget when considering internal versus external facilitators

 Here’s how my personalized facilitated sessions work: I help you identify key areas of focus for your organization then create a personalized interactive session for your board of directors, I have a depth of knowledge and experience in a variety of topics, so we’ll choose the topic most relevant for your chamber or organization based on its current situation, plans for growth, and critical areas needing development.

 Most of my interactive sessions focus on some of these core areas for boards of directors:

 - Board development

 - Community workforce

 - Public policy and advocacy

 Following our facilitated discussion, smaller break-out groups allow us to dive deeper into each area of interest and focus on actionable goal setting.
 Beyond these sessions, I also offer continued support through coaching calls to assist the chamber in creating an effective and sustainable one-page plan.

-As you move into 2021 with clear goals and plans, reach out if it would be helpful to discuss a strategic board session for your chamber or organization.
+As you move into the next year with clear goals and plans, reach out if it would be helpful to discuss a strategic board session for your chamber or organization.